 The Highlights Of 9/11 Museum And Memorial

-Other spots you shouldn’t miss are the FDNY Memorial Wall, which is a tribute to the firefighters who died in the aftermath of the attacks; and the Sphere, which is a sculpture by German artist Fritz Koenig that is meant to represent “world peace through trade” and that was actually recovered after the terrorist attacks.
+Other spots you shouldn’t miss are the FDNY Memorial Wall, a tribute to the firefighters who died in the aftermath of the attacks; and the Sphere, a sculpture by German artist Fritz Koenig that is meant to represent “world peace through trade” and that was actually recovered after the terrorist attacks.

 America’s Response Monument, known to tourists as the “Horse Soldier Statue” is a tribute to the first soldiers sent to Afghanistan in the aftermath of the attacks.